Key takeaways:

 How cybercriminals exploit vulnerabilities

-1. Gathering information: Attackers begin by collecting details about your website or systems.
-They look at which CMS you use, whether plugins or themes are running outdated versions, where login pages are located, and whether any directories are publicly accessible.
+- Gathering information: Attackers begin by collecting details about your website or systems.
+They look at which CMS you use, whether plugins or themes are outdated, where login pages are located, and whether any directories are publicly accessible.

-2. Scanning for weaknesses: Next, automated tools scan for known vulnerabilities such as weak passwords, unpatched software, exposed forms, or unsafe default settings.
-These scans are designed to quickly identify easy entry points.
+- Scanning for weaknesses: Next, automated tools scan for known vulnerabilities such as weak passwords, unpatched software, exposed forms, or unsafe default settings.

-4. Gaining deeper access: If access is successful, they may escalate privileges to reach more sensitive areas and potentially breach systems connected to the original target.
+- Gaining deeper access: If access is successful, they may escalate privilege access to reach more sensitive areas or systems connected to the original target.

-5. Stealing data or maintaining control: Attackers may steal data using spyware, redirect visitors, install malware, or create hidden backdoors to maintain ongoing access.
+- Stealing data or maintaining control: Attackers may steal data using spyware, redirect visitors, install malware, or create hidden backdoors.
+In some cases, insider threats can also expose systems when employees or vendors misuse access.

 Understanding this process helps businesses focus on prevention, early detection, and stronger defenses before vulnerabilities are exploited.

-One way to divert malicious third parties from stealing your data is by using honeypots.
-Learn all about it in our guide on Honeypot cyber security: What it is, how it works, and why you need it.
+One way to deter malicious third parties from stealing your data is to use honeypots.
+Learn all about it in our guide on honeypot cybersecurity.

 A real-world cyberattack that started with a vulnerability